Zemanta/engineering-at-zemanta/5-Coding-Practices.md

 Some coders might argue that there's nothing wrong with the above example and that's true to some degree, if you're used to the aforementioned principle of inline-ing comments alongside blocks of code to explain the flow of the program.

-At Zemanta we subscribe to the principle: ***"Expressive code the point where comments become obsolete."***
+At Zemanta we subscribe to the principle: ***"Write expressive code the point where comments become obsolete."***

 Arguably the above example could be rewritten to: